marlonbernardes/tripmind/docs/PROJECT_STATUS.md

 - [x] Redirect users to settings page when they click on their user info on the nav bar.

 **Overview page changes (Gantt chart) /overview**
-- [ ] Remove logic for dragging/moving events in Gantt chart.
+- [x] Remove logic for dragging/moving events in Gantt chart.
-- [ ] Change default zoom to "225%" (this will be the equivalent of the new 100% today).
+- [x] Change default zoom to "225%" (this will be the equivalent of the new 100% today).
 Increase size of day col on mobile too.
 Ideally the same size on desktop should correspond to the size on mobile (i.e if 225% equal to 200px this would be the size on both mobile and dekstop.)
-- [ ] Remove the "Day" / "Month" switch from Gantt chart.
+- [x] Remove the "Day" / "Month" switch from Gantt chart.
 Default it to "Day" as it is today.
-- [ ] Move events of type "flight" and "hotels" collapsed by default.
+- [x] Move events of type "flight" and "hotels" collapsed by default.
 This should live somewhere in configuration (not the user configuration, but in the code configuration)
 - [ ] BUG: minimum size of events in Gantt chart is wrong.
 Boxes should be smaller.
-Perhaps we need to change the component to
+(Maybe it's working, need to test)
 - [ ] Add vertical line on top of gantt chart following mouse X position across the days of the week and automatically show tooltip of whatever is under it.
-- [ ] It should be possible to zoom to less than 100%.
+- [x] It should be possible to zoom to less than 100%.
+(Now supports 50% to 300%)

 **Planning tasks (output: plan doc)**
 - [ ] Revamp home page